-NOTE 8.
+NOTE 7.
 INTERLOCAL AGREEMENTS

 On, December 18, 2019, the District and Reeves County Emergency Services District No. 2, ("RCESD No. 2") entered into an interlocal agreement for funding and oversight of the joint emergency services chief.
 The District has entered into an Agreement for Employment with an individual to serve as the Emergency Services Chief to oversee the joint operations and administration of the Districts.
 RCESD No. 2 agreed to fund their 50% of the Emergency Services Chief's salary and benefits and to provide oversight with the District.
 On March 17, 2020, this agreement was amended to include the joint emergency services employees, capital and operational expenses, and real estate acquisitions and holdings.
-The Term of this agreement is 40 years.
+On September 14, 2023, this agreement was amended to clarify a) costs and oversight of joint employees, including the Joint Emergency Services Chief position; b) costs for: 1) joint office and administrative expenses, 2) joint command vehicle(s), and 3) real estate and construction for property intended to be jointly held and utilized by the Districts; and c) provide the Advisory Committee some authority to approve and oversee such matters, all of which are for the benefit of both Districts.
+The term of this agreement is 40 years.

-NOTE 9.
+NOTE 8.
 PENSION PLAN